Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/CNN - Convolutional Neural Networks/Readme.md

     - Not all neurons will be fully connected.

     - Instead, neurons are only onnected to a subset of local neurons in the next layer.

+    - This helps reduce the number of parameters in the network.